virtualidentityag/vi-frontend-hub/src/getting-started.md

 ## Roadmap

-Have a look at the [roadmap](roadmap-goals.md) and adjust it to your individual skills with your buddy.
+Have a look at the [roadmap](roadmap-goals.md) and adjust it to your individual skills along with your buddy.
 Ask him if anything is unclear and tell him if you feel over- or underchallenged.

 ## Tools